Are Surveys Necessary? Designing Virtual Environments for Participatory Research

 MetaFraming: A Methodology for Democratizing Heritage Interpretation through Wiki Surveys

-A participatory methodology to democratize heritage study through AI-assisted wiki surveys, a technology from the computational social sciences that allows the survey itself to evolve as people interact with it.
+A participatory methodology for heritage study using AI-assisted wiki surveys, a technology from the computational social sciences that allows the survey itself to evolve as people interact with it.
 I developed MetaFraming using three distinct GPT-3.5 pipelines: one generates hundreds of 'seed' propositions from background research (controlled for tone and topic), another interprets user-submitted comments by providing contextual history of their interactions, and a third automatically codes comments for sentiment and topics to speed qualitative analysis and aid abuse detection.
 The methodology was developed through a case study on Le Corbusier's Unité d'habitation and published as a conference paper.
 Read the full paper here.

 Córdoba Court

-Córdoba Court is an innovative social game I designed and developed to foster community building.
-Modeled after the communal patios of Córdoba, Spain, the game invites players to cultivate a shared virtual environment, expressing their individuality by designing personalized totems from millions of possible combinations.
-The project serves as a social experiment in digital placemaking and community greening practices.
+Córdoba Court is a social game I designed and developed as the third iteration of the People's Tree series, modeled after the communal patios of Córdoba, Spain.
+Players cultivate a shared virtual environment by designing personalized totems from a combinatorial system of parts.
+The project was released simultaneously through the Haunted PS1 community and as part of the DARIAH Udigish Working Group's survey on Córdoba's communal patios, serving as a social experiment in shared digital space and community greening.
 A report is also available, which analyzes player content and observed behaviors.

 "Patio Walk": Córdoba